wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-black.md

 <ins>Bite.</ins> The dracopede makes one melee attack (1D4) inflicting additional poison damage (1D4).
 If this damage would inflict wounds to the target, it falls asleep instead.

 <ins>Defensive Curl.</ins> The dracopede curls into a ball.
-As long as it stays in this position, it cannot be damaged by missile weapons and one-handed melee weapons.
+As long as it stays in this position, it cannot move or attack, nor be damaged by missile weapons and one-handed melee weapons.

 <ins>Poison Spray (recharge 2/6).</ins> The dracopede spits poison in a short cone.
 Those who fail to dodge take poison damage (1D4) and are poisoned for 1 minute.